 For reference, read our tutorial to Setup Google Drive Backup and Sync on Windows 10.

 Phase 3 – Get rid of additional disk space

 Once you successfully backed up your drive, you should get rid of additional disk space.
-This is necessary to perform because SSDs usually have very less space than the regular hard disks.
+This is necessary to perform because SSDs usually have less space than regular hard disks.
 Therefore for your system partition to properly fit on the new solid state drive, you have to eradicate the unnecessary files.